 - Who are AMP mentees?
 Mentees are juniors, seniors and graduate students from all majors.
 They are students who are eager for career guidance and advice.
 They often need encouragement and support as they explore career opportunities and learn how to manage their time with academics, work, commuting, family, friends and extracurricular activities.

 - When will I be matched?
 AMP runs twice a year during the fall (Aug – Dec) and spring (Jan – May) semesters.
-Typically students apply for a mentor during the first 4 weeks each semester and matching is completed within six weeks, just prior to the AMP Networking event.
+Typically students request a mentor during the first 6 weeks each semester, just prior to the AMP Networking event.
 Once a student requests you as their mentor and you accept their request you are matched and can begin working with your mentee.
 If you haven't been matched, we will try to automatically match with a student which is in an effective and efficient way to connect you by using the information in both of your profiles, specifically career interests and industry.

 - How long will the commitment be?
 We recommend spending two hours together a month, for a total of eight hours during the semester, which can include phone calls, video conferencing, face-to face meetings, attending AMP events, professional networking events or informational interviews with mentor referrals.
 The mentor and mentee decide at the end of the semester how they want to conclude or continue along with the mentorship.